Australia economy gathers pace, consumers make a comeback

 Consumers have chosen to save more and spend less ever since the global financial crisis rattled confidence, but that looks to be changing now.
 Savings as a share of disposable income fell almost a full percentage point to 9.7 percent in the quarter, the lowest reading since mid-2010.

-There was also good news on inflationary pressures in the report with productivity up strongly in the quarter while unit labour costs fell for the third quarter in four.
+There was also good news on inflationary pressures in the report with productivity up strongly in the quarter while unit labor costs fell for the third quarter in four.

 (Reporting by Wayne Cole; Editing by Eric Meijer)